saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItems.md

 To reject a ShipmentItem, the Shipmemnt should be in INPUT status.

 ### Workflow
-*   Delete OrderShipment
-*   Delete ShipmentPackageContent
-*   Delete ShipmentItem
+*   For each ShipmentItem
+    *   Call rejectOrderItem service
     *   Call rejectOrderItem service